cloudflare/cloudflare-docs-engine/src/content/tutorials/configure-your-cdn/index.md

     └── 99.jpg
 ```

 Finally, to ensure that you can access the objects from your Workers function, your Google Cloud Storage bucket should be publicly accessible.
-To ensure this, follow the “Making groups of objects publicly readable” guide in the Google Cloud Storage docs, which can be found [here](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).
+To ensure this, follow the “Making groups of objects publicly readable” guide in the Google Cloud Storage docs, which can be found at [Google Cloud’s docs](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).

 ## Generate